jiashsh/WCMI_project/README.md

 ## Basic environmental requirements:
 linux system installed CMICOT and Matlab

-To run the WCMI method, one needs to add two followng packages (both were cloned here):
+To run the WCMI method, one needs to add two following packages (both were cloned here):
 1. WItoobox [https://www2.le.ac.uk/centres/csn/software/WI]: here one can implment the wavelet decompsition and compute mutual formation of each feature.
 2. CMICOT [https://github.com/yandex/CMICOT]: we have updated the code, so that one can output the ranking ID of each feature, together with the conditional mutual information value of each feature.